3lvis/Sync/README.md

 #### Crash on NSParameterAssert

-This means that the local primary key was not found, Sync uses `remoteID` by default, but if you have another local primary key make sure to mark it with `"hyper.isPrimaryKey" : "YES"` in your attribute's user info.
+This means that the local primary key was not found, Sync uses `id` (or `remoteID` for Objective-C compatibility) by default, but if you have another local primary key make sure to mark it with `"hyper.isPrimaryKey" : "YES"` in your attribute's user info.
 For more information check the [Primary Key](https://github.com/hyperoslo/Sync#primary-key) section.

 ```swift
 let localKey = entity.sync_localKey()